 Australia's visa overhaul leaves Chinese millionaires in limbo

+SYDNEY — In 2018, Paul Wang left his home in Beijing to start a new life in Australia, investing A$1 million (S$920,000) in a food processing business in the hopes of qualifying for permanent residency under the country's investment visa scheme.

-SYDNEY : In 2018 Paul Wang left his home in Beijing to start a new life in Australia, investing AUS$1 million (US$680,000) in a food processing business in the hopes of qualifying for permanent residency under the country's investment visa scheme.
+SYDNEY — In 2018, Paul Wang left his home in Beijing to start a new life in Australia, investing A$1 million (S$920,000) in a food processing business in the hopes of qualifying for permanent residency under the country's investment visa scheme.

 When Australia introduced the Business Innovation and Investment Programme (BIIP) in 2012, the hope was that wealthy business owners, investors and entrepreneurs would boost the economy by bringing in capital and driving innovation.